abcdesktopio/docs/opsdocs/docs/4.0/setup/kubernetes_abcdesktop.md

 ### Requirements for minikube

-Start minikube with enough cpu and memory resources to start all abcdesktop pods and the user's desktop
+Start minikube with enough cpu and memory resources to start all abcdesktop's pods and the user's desktop

 ```
 minikube start --cpus 4 --memory 4096